Sword Art Online review

 - Simple plotholes.
 The TVTropes article details a bunch of them.
 I'll go ahead and add that Kirito had no reason to keep his dual-wielding ability a secret.
 Not to mention that I don't remember it ever being explained how he got it in the anime (the ability just appeared in his inventory one day and no other player has it) but according to the wiki it's explained in the manga, leaving it unclear if I just misremember or they took out the key scene for the anime.

 - Utterly failing to deliver on intense foreshadowing.
-They built up so much anticipation around the reveal that Death Gun was someone Kirito knew from Sword Art Online, but it was a character he met offscreen.
+They built up so much anticipation around the reveal that Death Gun was someone Kirito knew from Sword Art Online, but it was someone he met offscreen.
 Absolute failure.

 - Pacifist bullshit.
 In the Phantom Bullet arc, they have Kirito feel that he somehow needs to 'atone' for killing two *murderers* that were not only uncontainable but *trying to kill innocents* at the very moment.